 Her science-fantasy series, Children of the Desert, was initially published though Mercury Retrograde Press; in January of 2014, MRx ceased operations as a traditional publisher.
 Fortunately, the series was picked up in late 2014 by ReAnimus Press and is once more widely available.

 Back-stock (MRx) print copies of

 Secrets of the Sands (sold out), Guardians of the Desert, Bells of the Kingdom, and Fires of the Desert are also being sold through The Scribbling Lion.
-Book five (the last in this series, Servants of the Desert) is going through typeset as we speak.
+Book five, Servants of the Desert, launched in January 2018, alongside its companion novella, Salt City.

 Leona writes, reviews*, and edits at whim.
 Her short fiction has been published by Anotherealm, Alienskin, Galactic Creatures (anthology), Sha’Daa: Pawns (anthology), The Society For The Preservation of CJ Henderson (anthology), Andromeda Spaceways Inflight Magazine, Futures: Fire to Fly Magazine, and more.
 She currently has two novellas, Fallen City and A Small Price To Pay, out through The Scribbling Lion.

 She is listed on Goodreads, Facebook,and Twitter; at the moment, she is most often, though erratically, on both Twitter and Facebook, and hopes to clear her desk enough to rejoin the civilized world before

 2017 2018 ummmm…… someday. 😀 Social media in general is updated in the rare moments between the completion of one overdue project and the beginning of the next.